thorstenalpers/NetCore-Api-Template/README.md

 # .Net Core Api Template
-A .Net Core API template for REST or graphql projects.
+A .Net Core API template for REST and / or graphql projects.

 - [.Net Core Api Template](#Net-Core-Api-Template)
   - [Install and use this Template](#Install-and-use-this-Template)